 Prepare for Climate Change: Become a Climate Ready Region and make significant progress to be a Climate Resilient Region by 2030

-Achieving these goals would requires unprecedented, aggressive action.
+Achieving these goals would require unprecedented, aggressive action.
 This plan presents a list of actions recommended for the County government to take, with 25 actions that have been prioritized for immediate execution.
 In many cases, the actions will be initially driven by the County government but will also require strong participation by residents and businesses.
 Partnerships and advocacy at the regional, state, and federal levels will become crucial.
 The 25 High Priority Actions can be grouped into five topic areas in which significant action is needed: electricity, buildings, transportation, natural resources, and adaptation.
 These high priority actions and the goals they contribute to are listed in Table 1 below.
 A longer list including medium and low priority actions is provided in Appendix A. Complete List of CESMP Actions.

 Table 1.
 CESMP High Priority Climate and Resiliency Actions